OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 <p align="justify">A batch is a sequence of operations to be executed on the files available in a DSU object, before the resulting changes to the DSU are anchored altogether.
 Batch processing requires a call to beginBatch() or beginOrAttachBatch().
 After all operations have been performed, a call to commitBatch() anchors the changes made within the batch.
 Alternatively, batch operations may be wrapped by a batchFn lazily submitted to batch(batchFn).
 Note that no more than one batch process can be performed on the same DSU object at a time, and batch processing scheduled by beginBatch() has to be completed by commitBatch() or terminated by cancelBatch() before a new batch may be scheduled.</p>

 ## Controlling batch processe

 ### Function batchInProgress()

-**Description**:<p align="justify">Checks if a batch is currently in progress and synchronously returns true if a batch has been scheduled or is being executed.
-Otherwise, it returns false.</p>
+**Description**: Checks if a batch is currently in progress and synchronously returns true if a batch has been scheduled or is being executed.
+Otherwise, it returns false.

-### Function beginBatch()###
+### Function beginBatch()

-**Description**:<p align="justify">Schedules a new batch and disables automatic anchoring after each operation performed on this DSU instance.
+**Description**: Schedules a new batch and disables automatic anchoring after each operation performed on this DSU instance.
 The callback function prevents anchoring after each DSU operation.
-From OpenDSU 2.0.0, the “batch mode” is mandatory anyway.</p>
+From OpenDSU 2.0.0, the “batch mode” is mandatory anyway.
 <p align="justify">It throws an Error if batch processing is already in progress, as reported by batchInProgress().</p>
 <p align="justify">This function returns an “batchID” as an identifier for a “batch”.
 The batch can be imagined as a “transaction” in the databases, but because we have a more file system approach, the metaphor is called “operation batching” or DSu “batch mode”</p>